pisanorg/yusuf/capstone.md

 ## Colloquium

-The typical schedule for colloquiuim is 11:30-12:30 poster presentations followed by 1:00-4:00 for oral presentations.
+The typical schedule for colloquium is 11:30-12:30 poster presentations followed by 1:00-4:00 for oral presentations.
 This can change, so make sure you watch for emails from capstone coordinator.

 1) Schedule will be posted at: [https://www.uwb.edu/bscsse/capstone/colloq-schedule](https://www.uwb.edu/bscsse/capstone/colloq-schedule)